zzzprojects/docs/entityframework-extensions.net/pages/documentations/utilities/where-bulk-contains.md

 The most basic scenario is passing a `DTO` list to the `WhereBulkContains` method.

-The method will filter entities to include those contained in the `DTO` list.
+This method will filter entities to include those contained in the `DTO` list.

 ```csharp
 var customers = context.Customers.WhereBulkContains(customersDto).ToList();